Pharmaceutical contract management software is software for managing clinical, vendor, research, quality, licensing, and commercial agreements.

 What a pharma team’s CLM needs to do:

-Search across the full portfolio.
+You need to be able to search across your full contract portfolio.
 When a regulation changes, the team needs to find every agreement that references a specific compliance standard.
 That’s a cross-portfolio search, not a folder-by-folder hunt.

-AI extraction that handles variety.
+You need AI extraction that can handle a variety of contract types.
 A CRO agreement looks nothing like a licensing deal.
 The CLM’s AI needs to pull key terms from both without manual configuration for each contract type.

 -